 - And, better comfort for the driver, inside the vehicle.

-Sometimes the (ECU) may decide, that a cooler engine temperature; is required for higher speed or high-load operations.
-Consequently, the heating coil is activated and the thermostat will; open at a lower coolant temperature, giving better performance.
-Once the (ECU) sees that those conditions have been met, the heating coil is deactivated.
+Sometimes the (ECU) may decide, that a cooler engine temperature, is required for higher speed or high-load operations.
+So, the heating coil is activated and the thermostat will open, at a lower coolant temperature.
+Most importantly, giving all around, better performance.
+Then, once the (ECU) sees that those conditions have been met, the heating coil is deactivated.
 As a result, the thermostat, returns to normal wax operation.

-(MAP) Controlled Thermostats, are maintenance-free.
-And, are designed to last for, the life of the engine.
-However, external factors, such as low-grade coolant along with; failure to regularly service the coolant, can lead to material failure.
-Other possible causes of failure include; previous damage caused by, thermal overloading or contamination.
+(MAP) controlled thermostats, are maintenance-free.
+And, are designed to last for the life of the engine.
+However, there are external factors, that can lead to material failure.
+For example, things like low-grade coolant along with, failure to regularly service the coolant.
+Other possible causes of failure include, previous damage caused by thermal overloading or contamination.

 Engine Codes, For (MAP) Controlled Thermostats

-Being able to see engine codes, when there is a fault, is an added feature.
+So, being able to see engine codes, when there is a fault, is an added feature.
 On these systems, there are two ways the engine (ECU) knows there is a problem.
 The (ECU) is able to determine, if there is a short or open circuit.
-It does this through measuring voltage drops; to determine, if the circuit and components, are functioning normally.
+It does this through measuring voltage drops to determine if the circuit and components, are functioning normally.
 When the (ECU) detects a problem, it will set a code.

 Possible Repair Procedures Include: